Are you tired of dull, frizzy, weak and thin hair? Do you dread combing your hair or shampooing them for days, afraid of hair falling out in locks?

 2. If your scalp is flaky

-- Eat: whole grains, milk, pumpkin seeds, yogurt, cashews, legumes, oyster, pork
+- Eat: Whole grains, milk, pumpkin seeds, yogurt, cashews, legumes, oyster, pork

 - These foods are rich in zinc, a mineral that helps prevent scalp dryness and flakiness.

-3. If you hair is thinning
+3. If your hair is thinning

-- Eat: Chicken, pork, fish, eggs, Legumes -- such as chickpeas, lentils, green peas, soybeans and kidney beans, tofu, milk, cheese, paneer, almonds, cashews
+- Eat: Chicken, pork, fish, eggs, legumes -- such as chickpeas, lentils, green peas, soybeans and kidney beans, tofu, milk, cheese, paneer, almonds, cashews

 - Protein is necessary for all cell growth, including hair cells.
 Hair gets its structure from hardened proteins called keratin.
 Without enough protein for keratin, hair grows more slowly, and the individual strands that do grow are weaker.